powsybl/powsybl-metrix/docs/metrix.md

 ```text
 CONTINGENCY_NAME;ACTIONS_COUNT;EQUIPMENT1_ACTION;...;
 ```
-where ```EQUIPMENT1_ACTION``` being the id of a branch or bus coupling.
+Where ```EQUIPMENT1_ACTION``` being the id of a branch or bus coupling.
 The default action is to open the related breakers.
 To close a line the `+` sign must be prepended to the branch id.

 Remedial action can be limited to specific branch constraints with:
 ```text